curv3d/curv/docs/language/Statements.rst

 which expresses some action to carry out.
 There are 3 kinds of statements:

-* Element generators (found in list constructors).
+Element generators (found in list constructors)
   An element generator generates a sequence of 0 or more values, which are added to the list under construction.
   See: `Lists`_.
-* Field generators (found in record constructors).
+Field generators (found in record constructors)
   A field generator generates a sequence of 0 or more fields, which are added to the record under construction.
   See: `Records`_.
-* Debug actions.
+Actions
+  An action causes side effects, and can be used in any statement context.

-  A debug action has side effects which aid in debugging: printing a message on the debug console, or terminating the program in case of error.
+  * A debug action has side effects which aid in debugging: printing a message on the debug console, or terminating the program in case of error.
     See: `Debug Actions`_.
+  * An assignment statement ``name := value`` assigns a new variable to the local variable ``name``, which was defined in an enclosing scope using ``let``, ``where`` or ``for``.
+    See: `Imperative Sublanguage`_.

 Curv has a set of generic operations for constructing complex statements out of simpler statements of the same type.